GabrielMorris/writeasly/README.md

 ✅ Update a claimed post

-❌ Unpublish an anonymous post

 ✅ Unpublish a claimed post

-❌ Delete an anonymous post
+✅ Delete an anonymous post

 ✅ Delete a claimed post